jenswaeckerle/IntroRUzK/README.md

 1. Download R (https://cran.r-project.org/) and install it.
 Get the newest version that fits your operating system.
 You don't have to ever open R, just download it.
 2. Download RStudio (https://posit.co/download/rstudio-desktop/) and install it.
 Again, get the newest version that fits your operating system.
 3. Open RStudio.
 4. Install the package "devtools", which is needed for the course.
 After opening RStudio, copy the following code in the console and hit enter.
 The installation will take a while, during which there is a bunch of red text flashing through the console.
 Don't panic.
 It's fine.
+You might also be asked to update some packages (if you already had R installed previously).
+You can just to do that.
 ```
 install.packages("devtools")
 ```